-The Group Sustainability department is responsible for all climate change and sustainability initiatives and issues at MTN, they compile and monitor reports for monthly executive committee reviews, for quarterly Social and Ethics Committee presentations and annual integrated reports.
+The Group Sustainability section which falls under Corporate Affairs department is responsible for all climate change and sustainability risk identification, issues management and initiatives at MTN, compiles and monitors reports for monthly executive committee reviews, quarterly Social and Ethics Committee presentations and annual integrated & sustainability reports.
 This function works with the Group Technology function, which is responsible for ensuring energy efficiency and reduction, since MTN's largest greenhouse gas impact stems from energy consumption by MTN's technical infrastructure.
 MTN Group monitors the energy use in its operations on a monthly basis and calculates its monthly greenhouse gas (GHG) emissions.
 MTN also works towards reducing the emissions through implementing energy efficient initiatives.
 The Group's risk management framework, which includes two principal risks regarding environmental risks and impacts to MTN, is complemented by a climate change risk reporting template.
+Risks are jointly identified and managed through Group Sustainability and Group Technology functions.